rhaeguard/neural-networks/recurrent-neural-networks/README.md

 ![Basic Feed-forward Neural Network](../images/feed-forward.png)

 This is the diagramm of a vanilla FFNN.
-In FFNN, input is taken weights are applied and through some hidden layers, some other weights are applied and finally some output is generated, whether it is a 'yes' or 'no' type of binary classification or rather number classification, etc. There's no way that input `x<t>` to be affected by `x<t-1>`, therefore it means each input is independent.
-For example, in CNN, evaluation of any pixel doesn't affected by its neighbors.
+In FFNN, input is taken, weights are applied and through some hidden layers, some other weights are applied and finally some output is generated, whether it is a 'yes' or 'no' type of binary classification or rather number classification, etc. There's no way that input `x<t>` to be affected by `x<t-1>`, therefore it means each input is independent.
+For example, in CNN, evaluation of any pixel isn't affected by its neighbors.
 For FFNNs it is said that they don't have any internal state - memory.

 But what's the problem of not having a state?
 What kind of issues might it have?
 Let's look at an example.